mlua-rs/rlua/README.md

 [![Build Status](https://travis-ci.org/chucklefish/rlua.svg?branch=master)](https://travis-ci.org/chucklefish/rlua)

 This library is a WIP high level interface between Rust and Lua.
-Its major goal is to expose as flexible of an API between Rust and Lua as possible, while also being completely safe.
+Its major goal is to expose as easy to use, practical, and flexible of an API between Rust and Lua as possible, while also being completely safe.

 There are other high level lua bindings systems for rust, and this crate is an exploration of a different part of the design space.
 The main high level